 When the threat was received on Wednesday night, Bloomingdale’s VP of Loss Prevention and Risk Management, Chad McIntosh, took immediate action.
 Based on conversations he had with some federal agencies, he decided to make the Active Shooter Training a top priority.
-Because Axonify allows learning content to be prioritized, Bloomingdale’s was able to categorize this training as the most important, which meant it overtook all other training.
+Because Axonify allows learning content to be prioritized, Bloomingdale’s was able to categorize this training as the most important, which meant it took precedence over all other training.
 Regardless of the learning that was scheduled to be delivered to each employee via Axonify, as of Wednesday night, anyone logging into the Axonify platform would first receive the Active Shooter Training.
 Employees were already thinking about the threat, so by immediately delivering training, Bloomingdale’s was able to calm their fears and help them understand what to do.

 In this case, Axonify also acted as a primary communications channel, while also providing the appropriate learning.
 A large percentage of Bloomingdale’s employees—in areas such as warehousing, stocking, cleaning and maintenance—don’t have email or company phones.
 But they do have access to Axonify via departmental PCs, POS terminals or even their own smartphones.
 So Axonify became an ideal method to get this critical information to them quickly.